deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 ![](charts/charts_8_0.png "🔼 Figure 1: Left: Each LLM predicts its own behavior better than a second model can.
 The green bars represent each model's accuracy in predicting its own hypothetical responses across unseen datasets after finetuning on facts about itself.
 The blue bars show how well a second model, finetuned on the same facts about the first model, can predict the first model.
 The results imply that models have privileged access to information about themselves (introspection).
 Error bars show 95% confidence intervals calculated from the standard error of the mean.
 Right: Our task for testing self-prediction.
 A model is asked to predict properties of its behavior on a hypothetical prompt.
 This self-prediction is evaluated against the model's ground-truth behavior (object-level) on the prompt.
 The figure shows a single example from one task, but results (Left) average over many examples and many tasks (Figure 3).")

-> 🔼 The chart displays that each language model predicts its own behavior more accurately than another model can, suggesting a capacity for introspection.
+> 🔼 The chart displays that each language model (LLM) predicts its own behavior more accurately than another model predicting it, suggesting a capacity for introspection.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Left: Each LLM predicts its own behavior better than a second model can.
 The green bars represent each model's accuracy in predicting its own hypothetical responses across unseen datasets after finetuning on facts about itself.
 The blue bars show how well a second model, finetuned on the same facts about the first model, can predict the first model.
 The results imply that models have privileged access to information about themselves (introspection).
 Error bars show 95% confidence intervals calculated from the standard error of the mean.
 Right: Our task for testing self-prediction.
 A model is asked to predict properties of its behavior on a hypothetical prompt.
 This self-prediction is evaluated against the model's ground-truth behavior (object-level) on the prompt.
 The figure shows a single example from one task, but results (Left) average over many examples and many tasks (Figure 3).